When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Methodology

-\begin{enumerate}[leftmargin=*,topsep=0pt,itemsep=0pt,parsep=0pt,partopsep=0pt] \item \textbf{Sparse Operator (OMP):} It involves discrete coefficient selection.
-Here, $\theta = \boldsymbol{\alpha}$ represents the sparse coefficients (where $\mathbf{x}_d = \Phi_d^\top \boldsymbol{\alpha}$), and we approximate the solution using its own greedy pursuit algorithms. \item \textbf{Differentiable Operators:} The mapping from donor to base is differentiable.
-Here, $\theta = \mathbf{x}_d$ represents the continuous embedding directly, and we employ gradient-based optimization (Adam) to minimize Eq.~\ref{eq:designer_obj} (details in Appendix~\ref{app:designers}). \end{enumerate} \paragraph{An example of instantiation with OMP.} Here, we instantiate the design for a critical target: the OMP~\cite{pati1993orthogonal,goddard2025tftransplant} transplant operator, which serves as the default implementation in \emph{widely adopted ecosystem tools} \citep{mergekit2024}.
+\begin{enumerate}[leftmargin=*,topsep=0pt,itemsep=0pt,parsep=0pt,partopsep=0pt] \item \textbf{Sparse Operator (OMP):} OMP involves discrete coefficient selection.
+Here, $\theta = \boldsymbol{\alpha}$ denotes sparse coefficients with $\mathbf{x}_d = \Phi_d^\top \boldsymbol{\alpha}$, and the designer uses the OMP greedy support search followed by the closed-form coefficient solve below. \item \textbf{Differentiable Operators:} CLP, WECHSEL, and FOCUS define differentiable donor-to-base maps after their anchor mixture is specified.
+Here, $\theta = \mathbf{x}_d$ denotes the continuous donor embedding, and we use Adam to minimize Eq.~\ref{eq:designer_obj} with operator-matched forward maps (Appendix~\ref{app:designers}). \end{enumerate} \textbf{OMP instantiation.} For the default OMP~\citep{pati1993orthogonal,goddard2025tftransplant} transplant operator used in tools such as \texttt{mergekit}~\citep{mergekit2024}, the designer alternates between support selection and coefficient solving.

-We operate the attack following the OMP transplant algorithm, which iteratively refines the selection of the support $S$ and the coefficient $\alpha$ until the residual is low:
+We implement the OMP designer with a fixed-support coefficient solve and a greedy support search: